bobojiang26/PRET-optimized/README.md

 * Experiments about external prompts needs to combine multiple datasets.
 You can create a new dataset (e.g., data/PTC_QP2GD) and merge their files.
 Besides, set the "fixed_test_set" (e.g., in data_info/PTC_QP2GD.json) to true for the external hospital.

 ### Reproducibility
 * The data_info provides a fixed data list.
-We change get a fixed data split with seed 1024 to ensure the same examples, val slides and test slides.
+We get a fixed data split with seed 1024 to ensure the same examples, val slides and test slides.
 * The different package versions may slightly change the results (within an acceptable range), including scikit-learn, CUDA, torch, torchvision, cv2, pillow, etc., that related to evaluation and data loading.

 ### Time Cost
-* Package installation usually takes less than an hour depending on network speed.
+* Package installation usually takes less than an hour, depending on network speed.
-* Dataset downloading takes hours or a few days depending on network speed (over 800GB for our in-house datasets).
+* Dataset downloading takes hours or a few day,s depending on network speed (over 800GB for our in-house datasets).
-* The process involves slide slicing, feature extraction, hyperparameter search, multiple shot settings, multiple prompts, and repeated experiments, which can take a few or dozens of hours depending on the data scale, CPU, GPU, and IO speed;
+* The process involves slide slicing, feature extraction, hyperparameter search, multiple shot settings, multiple prompts, and repeated experiments, which can take a few or dozens of hours depending on the data scale, CPU, GPU, and IO speed.

 ## Citation

-The paper is coming soon (accepted in principle currently).
+The paper is coming soon (accepted and waiting for publication).

 ## License
 ```